mayerrobert/jmurmel/README.md

 JMurmel comes with:

-* a parser that reads S-expressions composed of lists, vectors, symbols, doubles, longs, characters and strings.
+* a parser that reads S-expressions composed of symbols, lists, doubles, longs, characters, vectors, hashtables and strings.
-* Math support for Longs and Doubles
+* math support for Longs and Doubles
-* (Very) simple I/O
+* simple console and file I/O
-* Some support for strings
+* some support for strings, vectors and hashtables

 However: